-Report in December 2015 to PTA & SSC & Safety Committee The Physical Environment - assuring each student a safe physical environment • Areas needing improvement or change Vehicle, bicycle, and pedestrian traffic safety • Possible causes of safety concerns in this area: The need to continually educate, remind and enforce our Valet Lane (drop off & pick up) student procedures to new students, parents & staff.
-Need for additional safety markers/ signs Need for traffic safety education Desired Actions Students will be dropped off and picked up in a safe and orderly fashion through teacher supervision and regular parent communication Ask Valley View PTA to continue support incentives, rewards & recognition of student valet volunteerism and to increase the number of participants Improved communication of Valet Procedures and expectations and support to parents (e.g. "NO Cell Phones" area) with First Day Packet information (to be sent home by teachers each August) EVIDENCE: Results of Action Plan: report in December 2015 to PTA & SSC & Safety Committee The Standardized Emergency Management Systems • Areas needing improvement or change Keeping staff and parents aware of procedures in case of an emergency.
-If a crisis situation was to occur, the special education department or designee would mobilize the school psychologists to assist staff and students. • Possible causes of safety concerns in this area replenished.
+The Physical Environment - assuring each student a safe physical environment Areas needing improvement or change Vehicle, bicycle, and pedestrian traffic safety Possible causes of safety concerns in this area: The need to continually educate, remind and enforce our Valet Lane (drop off & pick up) student procedures to new students, parents & staff.
+Need for additional safety markers/ signs Need for traffic safety education • Desired Actions Students will be dropped off and picked up in a safe and orderly fashion through teacher supervision and regular parent communication Ask Valley View PTA to continue support incentives, rewards & recognition of student valet volunteerism and to increase the number of participants Improved communication of Valet Procedures and expectations and support to parents (e.g. "NO Cell Phones" area) with First Day Packet information (to be sent home by teachers each August) EVIDENCE: Results of Action Plan: report in December 2016 to PTA & SSC & Safety Committee The Standardized Emergency Management Systems Areas needing improvement or change Keeping staff and parents aware of procedures in case of an emergency.
+If a crisis situation was to occur, the special education department or designee would mobilize the school psychologists to assist staff and students.
+Possible causes of safety concerns in this area Food products and water supplies need to be rotated and replenished.
+New staff and current staff need to be instructed to review disaster plan and procedures.
+Desired Actions